This article looks at the defining the microcontroller, some of the extremely popular ICs, and the internal architecture.

 Namaste!
-In this article we’ll look at the defining what is a microcontroller of these extremely popular ICs, and then we’ll explore the internal architecture.
+In this article, we’ll look at defining what is a microcontroller, some of the extremely popular ICs, and then we’ll explore the internal architecture.

 If I had to choose one skill that would be the most valuable addition to any engineer’s repertoire, it would undoubtedly be proficiency in microcontroller-based circuit design.